Presidency of Ulysses S. Grant

 The United States was at peace with the world throughout Grant's eight years in office, but his handling of foreign policy was uneven.
 Tensions with Native American tribes in the West continued.
 Under Secretary of State Hamilton Fish, the Treaty of Washington restored relations with Britain and resolved the contentious Alabama Claims, while the Virginius Affair with Spain was settled peacefully.
-Grant attempted to annex the Caribbean island of Santo Domingo, but the annexation was blocked by the Senate.
-Grant's presidential reputation has improved during the 21st Century due to Grant's enforcement of civil rights for blacks.
+Grant attempted to annex the Caribbean island of Santo Domingo, but powerful Senator Charles Sumner blocked the annexation.
+Grant's presidential reputation improved during the 21st century, largely due to his enforcement of civil rights for African Americans.
+In 1880, Grant's bid for the Republican presidential nomination was unsuccessful.

-Background

-Ulysses S. Grant was a native of Ohio, born in 1822.
-After graduating from West Point in 1843 he served in the Mexican–American War.
-In 1848, Grant married Julia, and had four children.
-He resigned from the Army in 1854.
-Upon the start of the American Civil War, Grant returned to the Army in 1861.
-A successful general, Grant rose in rank in the Army.
-Grant had decisive victories at Vicksburg and Chattanooga and was promoted to Commanding General of Union Army by Abraham Lincoln.
-Grant eventually defeated Robert E. Lee, after hard-fought conflicts at the Wilderness and Petersburg.
-Lee surrendered to Grant at Appomatox, and the war ended in 1865.
-After the war, Grant served under Andrew Johnson, and was in charge of enforcing Reconstruction, in addition to being in charge of Indian conflicts among settlers.
-Grant and Johnson became at odds with each other when Grant defended Congressional Reconstruction, which abolished slavery and gave blacks citizenship, compared to Johnson's Reconstruction, which bypassed Congress and was lenient to white southerners.

 Election of 1868

-Grant's rise in political popularity among Republicans was based on his successful generalship that defeated Robert E. Lee, and his dramatic break from President Andrew Johnson.
-His presidential nomination was unopposed and inevitable.
-The Republican Party delegates unanimously named Grant the presidential candidate at its May convention held in Chicago.
-House Speaker Schuyler Colfax, was chosen its vice-presidential candidate.
+Ulysses S. Grant's rise in political popularity among Republicans was largely due to his successful military leadership that defeated Robert E. Lee, as well as his significant break from President Andrew Johnson.
+His nomination for president was unopposed.
+At the 1868 Republican Party Convention held in Chicago in May, delegates unanimously nominated Grant as their presidential candidate.
+House Speaker Schuyler Colfax was chosen as the vice-presidential candidate.

-The 1868 Republican Party platform advocated the enfranchisement of African Americans in the South but kept the issue open in the North.
-It opposed using greenbacks, only gold, to redeem U.S. bonds, encouraged immigration, endorsed full rights for naturalized citizens, and favored radical reconstruction as distinct from the more lenient policy espoused by President Andrew Johnson.
-In Grant's acceptance letter he said: "Let us have peace."
-These words became the Republican popular mantra.

-Grant won the presidential election with an overwhelming Electoral College victory, receiving 214 votes to Seymour's 80.
-Grant also received 52.7 percent of the popular vote nationwide.
-Grant's margin of victory was enhanced by six southern states controlled by Republicans, while many ex-Confederates were still prevented from voting.
+The 1868 Republican Party platform advocated for the enfranchisement of African Americans in the South but left the issue open in the North.
+It opposed the use of greenbacks and promoted the use of gold to redeem U.S. bonds.
+The platform encouraged immigration and endorsed full rights for naturalized citizens.
+Additionally, it favored a more radical reconstruction as distinct from the more lenient approaches supported by President Andrew Johnson.
+In Grant's acceptance letter, he stated: "Let us have peace."
+These words became the popular mantra of the Republican Party.
+Grant won an overwhelming Electoral College victory, receiving 214 votes compared to the 80 received by the Democratic nominee, Horatio Seymour.
+Grant also garnered 52.7 percent of the popular vote nationwide.
+Six southern states, controlled by Republicans, bolstered Grant's margin of victory, while many former Confederates remained barred from voting.